solana-foundation/connectorkit/examples/next-js/README.md

 - **Accessibility**: Components use semantic HTML and ARIA labels
 - **Performance**: Components use React best practices (memoization, etc.)
 - **Mobile**: Test on mobile devices and adjust as needed
+- **Remote Signing**: Use strong auth tokens and consider rate limiting

 ## 📚 Learn More